cosmos/sdk-tutorials/academy/my-own-chain/game-deadline.md

 * You understand the concepts of [Protobuf](../main-concepts/protobuf.md).
 * Have Go installed.
-* The checkers blockchain with the game FIFO.
-Either because you followed the [previous steps](./game-fifo.md) or because you checked out [its outcome](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-fifo).
+* The checkers blockchain codebase with the game FIFO.
+You can get there by following the [previous steps](./game-fifo.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-fifo).

 </HighlightBox>

-In the [previous section](./game-fifo.md), you introduced a FIFO that keeps the _oldest_ games at its head and the most recently updated games at its tail.
+In the [previous section](./game-fifo.md) you introduced a FIFO that keeps the _oldest_ games at its head and the most recently updated games at its tail.

-However, just because a game has not been updated in a while, it does not necessarily follow that it has expired.
-To ascertain this, you need to add a new field, `deadline`, to a game and test against it.
+Just because a game has not been updated in a while does not mean that it has expired.
+To ascertain this you need to add a new field, `deadline`, to a game and test against it.
 Time to prepare the field.

 ## New information